-Authorize issuance of a General Lease - Recreational and Protective Structure Use to the Applicant beginning December 10, 2020, for a term of 10 years, for the continued use and maintenance of an existing boat dock with slip, gangway, electrical and water conduits, six pilings, and bank protection, as described in Exhibit A and shown on Exhibit B (for reference purposes only) attached and by this reference made a part hereof; annual rent in the amount of \$307, with an annual Consumer Price Index adjustment; and liability insurance in an amount no less than \$1,000,000 per occurrence.
+- 1. Authorize acceptance of compensation from the Applicant in the amount of \$115 for the unauthorized occupation of State land for the period beginning October 29, 2020 through August 24, 2021. - 2.
+Authorize issuance of a General Lease Recreational Use to the Applicant beginning August 25, 2021, for a term of 10 years, for the continued use and maintenance of an existing boat dock and four pilings previously authorized by the Commission and an existing utility conduit and water line not previously authorized by the Commission, as described in Exhibit A and shown on Exhibit B (for reference purposes only) attached and by this reference made a part hereof; annual rent in the amount of \$140, with an annual Consumer Price Index adjustment; and liability insurance in an amount no less than \$1,000,000 per occurrence.